-Eurodespatch is currently closed while we focus on keeping our core services running during the coronavirus pandemic.
+Eurodespatch is currently closed until further notice while we focus on keeping our core services running during the coronavirus pandemic.
 If you need to take more bags than our luggage allowance permits or need to carry any restricted items, please contact a courier service to take them to your destination.
-We hope to re-open our services in spring 2021.

 Violins and other small instruments

 Musical instruments smaller than 85cm long can travel with you as part of your luggage allowance.

 If your instrument is between 85cm and 136cm long and in a case, you can either use Eurodespatch, our registered luggage service, or buy a companion ticket (subject to availability) so it can travel on the seat beside you.

 Harps, double basses and other large instruments